sky1502/WatchIt/README.md

 1. The browser extension emits a `visit` event when navigation commits, including a DOM text sample and metadata.
 2. The FastAPI backend (`app/main.py`) stores the event, then runs an **agent pipeline**:
+   - A **Planner Agent** (LangGraph) chooses the next tool dynamically: headline, URL/LLM, OCR, policy, or stop.
+It enforces one OCR pass per event and skips headlines after OCR or on upgrades.
+   - **Headlines Agent** (optional) focuses on titles/headlines to raise or lower risk.
-   - **URL/Metadata Agent** inspects DOM/text, calls the on-device LLM, and emits a decision with confidence tied to the child’s strictness/age.
+   - **URL/Metadata Agent** inspects DOM/text (plus OCR text when present), calls the on-device LLM, and emits a structured decision with confidence tied to the child’s strictness/age.
-   - **Headlines Agent** focuses on titles/headlines to raise or lower risk.
-   - **Screenshot + OCR Agents** collaborate when the confidence is low; the backend tells the extension to capture screenshots, and PaddleOCR extracts extra text for a second pass.
+   - **Screenshot + OCR Agents** run at most once when confidence is low; the backend tells the extension to capture screenshots, and PaddleOCR extracts extra text for a second pass.
+   - **Policy Agent** wraps the policy engine to finalize the action and stop the loop.
 3. The policy engine (`policy/engine.py`) folds in schedules, allow/block lists, agent output, and model confidence to produce an action (`allow`, `warn`, `blur`, `block`, `notify`).
 4. Final decisions are published over SSE so the extension and dashboards react instantly.